zadjii/nebula/docs/multiple-hosts-spec.md

     - [x] `FileSyncRequest`
     - [x] `FileSyncProposal`
     - [x] `FileSyncComplete`
-- [ ] watchdog makes modifications straight to db, then notifies main thread
+- [x] watchdog makes modifications straight to db, then notifies main thread
     <!-- - This actually doesn't seem right - what if the main thread
       Nevermind, the watchdog thread owns the lock when it notices a change.
 Disregard that. -->
-    - [ ] Adds files to db when created
+    - [x] Adds files to db when created
-    - [ ] Marks files as modified when they change
+    - [x] Marks files as modified when they change
-    - [ ] Marks files as deleted when they are deleted
+    - [x] Marks files as deleted when they are deleted
-    - [ ] Creates a new filenode, and marks the old one moved when a file is moved.
+    - [x] Creates a new filenode, and marks the old one moved when a file is moved.
 - [ ] Update Host to be able to handle a `FileChangeProposal` Message
     - [ ] Verify the other host with the remote
+        * see `host_verify_host` in `remote/.../mirror.py`
+        * see `verify_host` in `network_updates.py`
+          * We need something with the same form, but more general purpose.
+HOST_VERIFY_HOST really should be HOST_VERIFY_HOST_FOR_FETCH, because it's used specifically when the mirror needs to verify the requesting mirror was approved to mirror the cloud.
+          * Since each mirror has uniquely one cloud, we can remove the uname/cname params from host_verify_host
+          * ~~~We'll need another message type, HostVerifyHostSync~~~
+          * If we do this, then the remote needs another set of mappings, for hosts that have been told to sync messages from another host.
+Is this necessary?
+Or coud we just overload the existing mapping?
+          * We'll need to make sure to remove these mappings when we're done mirroring and done syncing
-    - [ ] ack their change
+    - [x] ack their change
-    - [ ] reject their change
+    - [x] reject their change
-    - [ ] accept their change (FileChangeResponse, followed by (HOST_FILE_TRANSFER, file_data))
+    - [x] accept their change (`FileChangeResponse`, followed by (HOST_FILE_TRANSFER, file_data))
     - [ ] modify our DB appropriately to match their change
+        * We need to make sure to update the last_sync of any new files, and that's new.
+Before host_file_transfer's wouldn't nclude the sync timestamp the file belonged to
+            - [ ] `HOST_FILE_TRANSFER` needs to add the `last_sync` timestamp to the message, so both transfers during a sync and during the initial mirroring will update the last_sync timestamp
+              * Actually though, are we even keeping `HostFileTransfer`? -> yes, that's used for actually transfering the files
-        - [ ] Creates
+        - [x] Creates
-        - [ ] modifies
+        - [x] modifies
         - [ ] deletes
         - [ ] moves
-- [ ] Host deletes filenodes that have been deleted before last_all_handshake
+- [ ] Host deletes filenodes that have been deleted before `last_all_handshake`
 - [ ] rewrite host to use proposed change method
     - [ ] calculate pending changes from the files with modifications since our last sync.
     - [ ] In a way that's reusable below: